alpas/alpasdev/src/main/resources/docs/deployment-heroku.md

 ```
 </span>

 Alpas needs a `.env` file in the production environment to run migration scripts amongst other processes.
-As per the [Alpas docs](https://alpas.dev/docs/configuration#environment) you shouldn't commit one, so we'll create an empty one in our route directory if it doesn't exist whenever the `main` app function is invoked:
+We'll create an empty one in our route directory if it doesn't exist whenever the `main` app function is invoked:

 <span class="line-numbers" data-start="1" data-file="src/main/kotlin/start.kt">